 As your classes will take place by online video using Microsoft Teams, your notes will be accessible on Moodle and many of your study resources will be available online, students will need a laptop to attend class and to study remotely.
 As we have all transitioned to off-campus learning, we have provided laptop recommendations for NCI students to ensure you have the correct equipment to facilitate your learning.
-A Student Laptop Fund is available to help you get the technology you need to access your classes this year.
+A Laptop Loan Scheme is available to help you get the technology you need to access your classes this year.

 2. Course Information: Have you read the course content?

 This a good time to refresh your memory of the details of the courses you have put down on your CAO application.
 There is an abundance of information on college websites that you may have missed while you were researching courses.
 You can read an overview of the level 6/7 and the level 8 courses you have included on your list to familiarise yourself with the:

 - Course structure and award

 If you’re nervous about attending your college classes online, a good way to get a head start is to investigate the modules taught on the course.
 You can do this by visiting the CAO course page you have included on your application then opening the course content tab where you can review the modules for each semester of the course, the indicative content and the recommended reading.
 This will help you become comfortable with the content of your lectures before you start classes in September.

 3. Learning Methods: Do you understand how you learn best?